pingles/clj-kafka/README.md

 It's currently a snapshot only until things flesh out a little more.
 [API Documentation is also available](http://pingles.github.com/clj-kafka/).

+Note: Kafka binaries are not currently published to any public repositories.
+Additionally, the 0.7 release was [published as source](http://incubator.apache.org/kafka/downloads.html).
+This library uses [a build of the 0.7 incubator release published on Clojars](http://clojars.org/org.clojars.paul/core-kafka_2.8.0).

 ## Installing

 Add the following to your [Leiningen](http://github.com/technomancy/leiningen) `project.clj`: